GrKoR/esphome_aux_ac_component/README-EN.md

 - **id** (*Optional*, [ID](https://esphome.io/guides/configuration-types.html#config-id)): Manually specify the ID used for code generation.
 At least one of `id` or `name` is required!
 - **uart_id** (*Optional*, [ID](https://esphome.io/guides/configuration-types.html#config-id)): Manually specify the ID of the [UART Bus](https://esphome.io/components/uart.html) if you want to use multiple UART buses.
 - **period** (*Optional*, [time](https://esphome.io/guides/configuration-types.html#config-time), default ``7s``): Period between status requests to the AC. `Aux_ac` will receive the new air conditioner status only after a regular request, even if you change the settings of AC using IR-remote.
 - **show_action** (*Optional*, boolean, default ``true``): Whether to show current action of the device (experimental).
-For example in the HEAT-COOL mode AC hardware may be in one of the following actions:
+For example, in the HEAT-COOL mode, AC hardware may be in one of the following actions:
   - HEATING: AC is heating the air in the room;
-  - IDLE: AC is working in the FAN mode cause the target temperature is reached;
+  - IDLE: AC is working in the FAN mode, cause the target temperature is reached;
   - COOLING: AC is cooling the air.
   The same thing will be in HEAT or COOL modes, with the only difference of the list of actions (IDLE + HEATING or IDLE + COOLING).
   - **display_inverted** (*Optional*, boolean, default ``false``): It configures display driver logic level.
 As it turned out in the issue [#31](https://github.com/GrKoR/esphome_aux_ac_component/issues/31), different models of conditioners manage display different way.
 Rovex ACs powers off display by bit `1` in command packet and power it on by bit `0`.
 Many other conditioners do this vice versa.
 - **indoor_temperature** (*Optional*): Parameters of the room air temperature sensor.
   - **name** (**Required**, string): The name for the temperature sensor.
   - **id** (*Optional*, [ID](https://esphome.io/guides/configuration-types.html#config-id)): Set the ID of this sensor for use in lambdas.
   - **internal** (*Optional*, boolean): Mark this component as internal.
 Internal components will not be exposed to the frontend (like Home Assistant).
-As opposed to default [Sensor](https://esphome.io/components/sensor/index.html#base-sensor-configuration) behaviour this variable is **always true** except in cases where the user has set it directly.
+As opposed to default [Sensor](https://esphome.io/components/sensor/index.html#base-sensor-configuration) behaviour, this variable is **always true** except in cases where the user has set it directly.
   - All other options from [Sensor](https://esphome.io/components/sensor/index.html#base-sensor-configuration).
 - **outdoor_temperature** (*Optional*): Parameters of the outdoor temperature sensor.
-Thay are the same as the **indoor_temperature** (see description above).
+They are the same as the **indoor_temperature** (see description above).
 **Attention!** When the air conditioner is turned off, the outdoor temperature is updated rarely (every 6-7 hours).
 This isn't a bug of the component, but a feature of the air conditioner hardware.
 The only way to get changes more often is to create a template sensor, the temperature of which can be changed manually.
 When the air conditioner is working, the value of this sensor can be copied from the **outdoor_temperature**.
 When the air conditioner is turned off, the temperature value should be is recalculated according to the dynamics of the **outbound_temperature** sensor (it changes frequently and shows values close to the air temperature when the air conditioner is turned off).
-You can't direct copy the value of **outbound_temperature** to the template sensor in AC off mode cause these temperatures are not identical.
+You can't direct copy the value of **outbound_temperature** to the template sensor in AC off mode, because these temperatures are not identical.
 - **inbound_temperature** (*Optional*): Parameters of the coolant inbound temperature sensor.
-Thay are the same as the **indoor_temperature** (see description above).
+They are the same as the **indoor_temperature** (see description above).
 - **outbound_temperature** (*Optional*):  Parameters of the coolant outbound temperature sensor.
-Thay are the same as the **indoor_temperature** (see description above).
+They are the same as the **indoor_temperature** (see description above).
 - **compressor_temperature** (*Optional*):  Parameters of the compressor temperature sensor.
-Thay are the same as the **indoor_temperature** (see description above).
+They are the same as the **indoor_temperature** (see description above).
 - **display_state** (*Optional*): The information for the HVAC display state sensor (is display ON or OFF)
   - **name** (**Required**, string): The name for the display state sensor.
   - **id** (*Optional*, [ID](https://esphome.io/guides/configuration-types.html#config-id)): Set the ID of this sensor for use in lambdas.
   - **internal** (*Optional*, boolean): Mark this component as internal.
 Internal components will not be exposed to the frontend (like Home Assistant).
-As opposed to default [Binary Sensor](https://esphome.io/components/binary_sensor/index.html#base-binary-sensor-configuration) behaviour this variable is **always true** except in cases where the user has set it directly.
+As opposed to default [Binary Sensor](https://esphome.io/components/binary_sensor/index.html#base-binary-sensor-configuration) behavior, this variable is **always true** except in cases where the user has set it directly.
   - All other options from [Binary Sensor](https://esphome.io/components/binary_sensor/index.html#base-binary-sensor-configuration).
 - **defrost_state** (*Optional*): The information for the HVAC defrost function state sensor (is it ON or OFF).
 All settings are the same as for the **display_state** (see description above).
-- **invertor_power** (*Optional*): The information for the invertor power sensor.
-All settings are the same as for the **display_state** (see description above).
+- **invertor_power** (*Optional*): The information for the inverter power sensor.
+(Yes, I know about a mistake in the name of this parameter...
+I'll correct it...
+Sometimes :) ) All settings are the same as for the **display_state** (see description above).
 - **preset_reporter** (*Optional*): Parameters of text sensor with current preset.
 All settings are the same as for the **display_state** (see description above).
-  ESPHome Climate devices are not report their active presets (from **supported_presets** and **custom_presets** lists) to MQTT.
-In case you are using mqtt and want to receive information about active preset you should declare this sensor in your yaml.
+  ESPHome Climate devices are not reporting their active presets (from **supported_presets** and **custom_presets** lists) to MQTT.
+This behavior has been noticed at least in version 1.20.0.
+In case you are using MQTT and want to receive information about active preset, you should declare this sensor in your yaml.
 - **vlouver_state** (*Optional*): Parameters of vertical louvers state sensor.
 All settings are the same as for the **display_state** (see description above).
 The state of the vertical louvers is encoded by the integer value (see [aux_ac.vlouver_set action](#aux_ac_._vlouver_set) below).
 - **supported_modes** (*Optional*, list): List of supported modes.
 Possible values are: ``HEAT_COOL``, ``COOL``, ``HEAT``, ``DRY``, ``FAN_ONLY``.
 Please note: some manufacturers call AUTO mode instead of HEAT_COOL.
 Defaults to ``FAN_ONLY``.
 - **custom_fan_modes** (*Optional*, list): List of supported custom fan modes.
 Possible values are: ``MUTE``, ``TURBO``.
 No custom fan modes by default.